MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Comparison with previous studies

 We can adopt $\alpha=7/4$ for WDs in our clusters.
 This is consistent with our 3D profile in Figure \ref{fig:influenceRadius}, and with the results of \cite{2004ApJ...613.1143B}.
 This means that WDs form so-called Bahcall-Wolf cusp \citep{1976ApJ...209..214B}.
 This is because WD masses range from the minimum stellar mass ($\sim 0.1 \msun$) to the maximum stellar mass ($\sim 1.4 \msun$) except for minor objects growing through stellar mergers.
 Note that a stellar cusp made of MSs can have $\alpha \sim 3/2$ as seen in \cite{2004ApJ...613.1143B}, since the maximum MS mass is at most $\sim 1.0 \msun$.

 For $\alpha=7/4$, we can rewrite Eq.~(\ref{eq:TdeRateT20}) as

 We adopt $\rstar=1\rsun$, $m=1\msun$, $\mbh=10^3\msun$, $\nc=10^5$~pc$^{-3}$, and $\vc=10$~km~s$^{-1}$ for comparison with \cite{2004ApJ...613.1143B}, despite that WD radii are typically $\ll 1 \rsun$.
 We choose $\kd=30$, which is consistent with the choice of $\kd=65$ in \cite{2004ApJ...613.1143B}.
 We set $\gamma=0.3$ based on stellar number density profiles.
 On the other hand, \cite{2004ApJ...613.1143B} have set $\gamma=2$.
 As seen in Figure \ref{fig:influenceRadius}, $\gamma$ is better for the choice.
 The velocity dispersion starts increasing inside of the influence radius with $\gamma=0.3$ (see the bottom panel).
 The influence radius with $\gamma=2$ is completely inside of the stellar cusp.
+For confirmation, we choose $\gamma=0.3$ (the vertical gray lines in Figure \ref{fig:influenceRadius}), not $\gamma=2$ (the vertical black lines in Figure \ref{fig:influenceRadius}).
+We just refer to $\gamma=2$ to compare our results with previous studies.
 We will later show that $\gamma$ critically affects the difference between the results of \cite{2004ApJ...613.1143B} and ours.

 We compare Eq.~(\ref{eq:WdTdeRate2}) with our simulation results.
 We define a scaled TDE rate $\dscl$ as